XboxFace24/GD-Level-ID-Randomizer/README.md

-# Geometry Dash Level ID Randomizer.
+# Geometry Dash Level ID Randomizer
 A program that generates a random Geometry Dash level ID.

 This program generates a number from 128 (the oldest level ID in Geometry Dash), to the latest level ID at the time of the program's newest update.